Is your child having trouble learning to read, or wanting to learn to read? Do you feel

 Eight Steps to Help Your Child Succeed

-1. The ?rst step in overcoming a problem, visit is recognizing that there is one.
+1. The first step in overcoming a problem, is recognizing that there is one.
 Your child

 may have less than desirable grades in this subject, complain and throw tantrums when

 it?s time to read, or just plain refuse to read at all.
 Sometimes, children mispronounce

 words and keep reading, or can?t retell in their own words what they have just read.

 These are all signs that your child may be struggling in reading.

 2. Underlying issues are sometimes the cause of dificulties in school.
 Sometimes

 parents and teachers don?t notice that a child may have vision or hearing issues.